susithrupasinghe/SORIS-help-desk/README.md

 3. Java Script
 4. HTML
 5. MYSQL
-6. SMTP for sending emails
+6. SMTP for sending an emails